gear-foundation/academy/docs/03-intermediate/index.md

 # Intermediate Course

-This course is designed to delve deeper into the Program on Vara development.
-It is recommended to start with this course after completing the basic course.
+This course offers a continuation of studies in the Program on Vara development, building upon the foundational knowledge acquired in the [basic course](https://academy.gear.foundation/courses/basic_course).
+It is designed for those who have completed the introductory level and are ready to delve deeper into the subject matter.